uiuc-kang-lab/VeriEQL/README.md

 Updates:
 - add unsupported constraints for Question `603`, `607` and `1132` of LeetCode benchmarks.
 - update error info for these 3 questions at `experiments/2025_10_31`.
+- upload `benchmarks/literature/literature-rewrite.jsonlines` which is simplified by rewriting correlated subqueries.
+VeriEQL was evaluated on this file.

 ### Baselines